Bamie Roosevelt: Eleanor Roosevelt on her Aunt Bamie

 Bamie and her niece, Eleanor Roosevelt, eventually reconciled, and in an article in the Ladies Home Journal, "How to Take Criticism," Eleanor referred to her Aunt Bamie, saying, "I can honestly say that I hate no one, and perhaps the best advice I can give to anyone who suffers from criticism and yet must be in the public eye, would be contained in the words of my aunt, Mrs. William Sheffield Cowles.
 She was President Theodore Roosevelt's sister and the aunt to whom many of the young people in the family went for advice.
 I had asked her whether I should do something which at that time would have caused a great deal of criticism, and her answer was: 'Do not be bothered by what people say as long as you are sure that you are doing what seems right to you, but be sure that you face yourself honestly.'"

 Death

-Alice and Eleanor's warmest link to their fathers' generation died on the night of August 25, 1931, aged 76.
-Her last words, "Never mind, it's all right," were reportedly spoken to her friend Sara Delano, President Franklin Delano Roosevelt's mother, before Bamie slipped into a coma and died.
+Anna Roosevelt Cowles died on August 25, 1931, in Farmington, Connecticut, aged 76.